 If you’re dealing with a pipe that is inside of the wall, you’re not out of luck.
 There are many solutions that can help speed up the thawing process.
 Some of the best options include:

 After turning off the main water line in your home, it’s important to get the water out as soon as possible.
 From there, you’ll want to dry the moisture and remove any materials that were damaged beyond repair.
 While this may be something you can do yourself, don’t take on the project if it’s too stressful.
-At Action 1 Restoration, we highly recommend calling a restoration technician if you need help.
+At Action 1 Restoration, we highly recommend calling a restoration technician if your pipes burst.
 Professionals like ours can take care of the cleanup and make sure your home is restored the right way from start to finish.